Six charged with murder, conspiracy in May 2017 death of Nederland man found in Fred

 The burned body of Brandon Robertson, 25, of Nederland, was found May 27 in a rural area off FM 92 near Fred according to a release from the Tyler County Sheriff's Office.

+He and Brandon played together on the freshman football team at Nederland High School.

+"He was a good kind-hearted guy, if he could help you he would, if his side was stacked, and yours was too, he'd leave his there just to go help you finish yours then go do his.
+He would always put you first before him," Ortiz said.

-A medical examiner determined that Robertson had been shot multiple times the release said.
+A medical examiner determined that Robertson had been shot multiple times, according to a press release.

 Investigators say Robertson's, whose body was taken to Tyler County where it was burned, was murdered in Jefferson County.

-Five of the six charged have bee arrested and are in jails in Tyler, Jasper and Jefferson County.
+Five of the six charged have been arrested and are in jails in Tyler, Jasper and Jefferson County.

+Robertson’s brother tells us the men suspected in the murder called themselves Brandon’s friends.

+Family members say Robertson was taking his life in a better direction.

 Tyler County detectives and Texas Rangers, who investigated evidence from crime scenes in Jefferson and Tyler Counties, spent around 6 weeks talking to witnesses and suspects.